moonstreet/moonstreet/content/post/devops/terraform-1.md

 EOF
 ```

-I need to declare these variable somewhere.
+We need to declare these variable somewhere.
 Let's create a vars file for that.
 ```sh
 cat > vars.tf <<'EOF'
 variable "az_subscription_id" {}